 ^{} Corresponding author.
-We appreciate the comments of Ray Ball, Ryan Ball, Christian Leuz, Andrew Stark, an anonymous referee, and seminar participants at Chinese University of Hong Kong, Cornell University, New York University's Accounting Summer Camp, The Global Issues in Accounting Conference at UNC Chapel Hill, Wharton, the 2007 European Accounting Association Annual Meetings, and the 2005 Journal of Accounting Research / London Business School Conference on International Financial Reporting Standards.
-We also appreciate the financial support of the Kenan-Flagler Business School, University of North Carolina at Chapel Hill, the Graduate School of Business at Stanford University, the Graduate School of Business at the University of Chicago, and the William Ladany Faculty Research Fund at the Graduate School of Business, the University of Chicago.
+We appreciate the comments of Ray Ball, Ryan Ball, Christian Leuz, Peter Pope (editor), Andrew Stark (editor), Martin Walker (editor), and seminar participants at Chinese University of Hong Kong, Cornell University, New York University's Accounting Summer Camp, The Global Issues in Accounting Conference at UNC Chapel Hill, Wharton, the 2007 European Accounting Association Annual Meetings, and the 2005 Journal of Accounting Research / London Business School Conference on International Financial Reporting Standards.
+We also appreciate the financial support of the Kenan-Flagler Business School, University of North Carolina at Chapel Hill, the Graduate School of Business at Stanford University, the Booth School of Business at the University of Chicago, and the William Ladany Faculty Research Fund at the Booth School of Business, the University of Chicago.